jhallen/joe-editor/docs/man.md

 must have at leat one '.' in it.
 There needs to be a colon somewhere after the line number.
 Lines not in this format are ignored.

-THe "gparse' command parses the entire buffer, or if the block is set, just the highlighted block for a list of filenames or filenames with line numbers from "grep -n", "find" and similar programs.
+The "gparse' command parses the entire buffer, or if the block is set, just the highlighted block for a list of filenames or filenames with line numbers from "grep -n", "find" and similar programs.